heckj/NoiseFunctionPerformance/README.md

 # NoiseFunctionPerformance

-A description of this package.
+A very brief exploration project for poking at the idea of using Noise functions for PRNG generation.